You may notice changes to this website as we work to make it easier to use.

 Guidance materials for acid sulfate soils

-Legislation, policies and risk assessments
+Legislation, policies and risk assessments relevant to acid sulfate soils

 East Trinity remediation case study

-This case study demonstrates the successful remediation of a large area of acid sulfate soils near Cairns.
+Demonstrates the successful remediation of a large area of acid sulfate soils near Cairns.